Schlaefer/Saito/README.md

 ### The Authors of PhileCMS

-* [James Doyle](https://github.com/james2doyle) - great ideas, code a lot of plugins and worked on the core
+* [James Doyle](https://github.com/james2doyle) - great ideas, developed many plugins and worked on the core
 * [Frank Nägler](https://github.com/NeoBlack) - refactoring of the core and introducing OOP concepts